wangenius/ghostie/docs/tutorials/knowledge.md

 ---
-title: 知识库
+title: Knowledge Base
 order: 5
 ---

-# 知识库
+# Knowledge Base

-## 什么是知识库
+## What is a Knowledge Base

-知识库是 Ghostie 中的一个重要组成部分，使用嵌入式向量数据库来存储知识。
+The knowledge base is an important component in Ghostie, using an embedded vector database to store knowledge.

-目前支持上传 Word、TXT、PDF 等格式。
+Currently, it supports uploading formats such as Word, TXT, PDF, etc.

-## 如何使用知识库
+## How to Use the Knowledge Base

-1. 设置向量模型
+1. Set up the vector model
-2. 添加知识库
+2. Add knowledge base
-3. Agent 绑定知识
+3. Bind knowledge to an Agent
-4. 对话
+4. Start conversation

-## 知识库开发
+## Knowledge Base Development

-直接导入自己的知识库文件即可。
+Simply import your own knowledge base files.